LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/configure-agent-assist.md

 indicator: both
 ---

-After completing the [prerequisite steps](tutorials-guides-using-agent-assist-prerequisite-steps.html), you should have a Airlines knowledge base powered by the LP_Airline Domain Intents, as well as two new bots that are connected to agents.
+After completing the [prerequisite steps](tutorials-guides-using-agent-assist-prerequisite-steps.html), you should have an Airlines knowledge base powered by the LP_Airline domain intents, as well as two bots that are connected to agents.
 We can now move our focus to Conversation Orchestrator to configure the Agent Assist capabilities.

 ### Step 5: Configure Agent Assist bot recommendations